 The Club maintains a reserve of €5,000 and uses it to respond to international emergencies.
 In recent years we have donated this reserve to relief work following the tsunami in the far east and again to help rebuild an Italian village after destruction by devastating earthquakes.
 After a disbursement the Club members rally to replace the funds so that we can be ready to respond to the next disaster.

-Our club is a member of two international groupings of Rotary clubs; The Leonardo da Vinci Group and the Euromeeting Group.
-Both groupings organise annual weekend meetings with clubs in different countries taking turns to host the weekend.
-Both groupings also present Bursaries on an annual basis.
+Our club is a member of the international groupings of Rotary clubs; The Leonardo da Vinci Group.
+The Leonardo da Vinci organises annual weekend meetings with clubs in different countries taking turns to host the weekend.
+It also present Bursaries on an annual basis.

 Our club has twinned with the Tours Rotary Club, France and each year we take it in turn to visit each other for a weekend with members of the two clubs home-hosting.
 We jointly contribute to a school project in Burkina Faso, Africa.